KQEG-CD: Since 2013

 In 2013, KQEG dropped its part-time affiliation with FamilyNet; it would maintain a part-time affiliation with AMGTV.

 On January 13, 2015, WIBU-LP changed its call letters to WEZY-LP; the WEZY call letters were previously used by WVTY in Racine, a radio station also owned by Magnum.

 By fall of 2015, KQEG dropped its part-time affiliation with Ion; its part-time affiliation with AMGTV continued.

 In 2021, Magnum filed to sell the stations to Morgan Murphy Media, allowing WKBT to address its signal issues with its physical VHF channel 8 within La Crosse by repeating the station on UHF within the city.
 Magnum retained the WBOO call letters by swapping them with its radio station in Reedsburg, which became WBOO; WBOO-LP became WBDL-LP.
-The sale was completed on November 30.
+The sale was completed on November 30, 2021.
 Its now-duplicative channel position was dropped by Charter Spectrum across the La Crosse–Eau Claire and Rochester service territories soon after.

 On November 18, 2021, WEZY-LP was licensed for digital operations as WPDR-LD.

-Programming
+Former programming

-KQEG TV featured much of the main programming schedule (non paid-programming) of AMGTV.
+KQEG featured much of the main programming schedule (non paid-programming) of AMGTV.
 Times when AMG programming was seen generally included weekdays from 1 to 6 a.m. and from 10 to 11:30 a.m., Saturdays from 1 to 10 a.m., and Sundays from 1 to 8 a.m.
-The above network programming blocks where regularly preempted with syndicated Home Shopping or KQEG original programs.
+The above network programming blocks were regularly preempted with syndicated home shopping or KQEG original programs.

 Original local programming produced by KQEG included local high school sports, Knights of Thunder (La Crosse Fairgrounds Speedway coverage), Seven Rivers Sports, Seven Rivers Racing, Seven Rivers Health, Seven Rivers Spotlight, selected parades, Little Britches Rodeo, La Crosse County government meetings, and in conjunction with UW-La Crosse, the annual Coulee Region Humane Society Telethon.

 Technical information

 Subchannels

-The stations' digital signals are multiplexed:
+This station rebroadcasts the subchannels of WKBT-DT: